juskek/learning/Programming/DataStructuresAndAlgorithms/DataStructures.md

 - Open Addressing
   - Probing of alternative unoccupied indexes with a specific sequence
 - Height-balanced Binary Search Tree
+  - Preferred to chaining when too many keys in a bucket
 - Applications:
   - Database Keys
   - Associate Arrays